neurallayer/roboquant/docs/CONTRIBUTING.md

 Roboquant is built with Maven.

-* Run `mvn clean test` to build.
+* Run `./kotlin test` to build.
 It also runs all the tests.

-You can import this project into _IntelliJ IDEA_ and use the Maven plugin to build and test the project.
+You can import this project into _IntelliJ IDEA_ and use the Kotlin Toolchain plugin to build and test the project.

 ## Contacting maintainers